A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Background

 \subsection{Feature Extraction}

 Feature extraction in machine learning is the process of converting input data into descriptive and non-redundant features.
 Before feature learning became widely adopted, most feature extraction methods relied on task-related features handcrafted by experts~\cite{farias2016automatic}.
-However, with the advancement of the deep models and autoencoders~\cite{hinton2006reducing, bengio2006greedy}, feature extraction has been automated to cater to complex invariances in the data~\cite{le2013building}.
-Feature extraction using deep models has been successfully used in many applications like image classification~\cite{farias2016automatic, hayakawa2016feature, lee2017deep}, cross-media retrieval \cite{jiang2017internet}, and brain tumors classification \cite{ mohsen2018classification}.
+With the advancement of deep models and autoencoders~\cite{hinton2006reducing, bengio2006greedy}, feature extraction has been automated to cater to complex invariances in the data~\cite{le2013building}.
+Feature extraction using deep models has been successfully used in many computer vision applications like image classification~\cite{farias2016automatic, hayakawa2016feature, lee2017deep, mohsen2018classification}, cross-media retrieval \cite{jiang2017internet}, and reinforcement learning~\cite{ha2018recurrent}.

 However, determining an architecture for feature extraction and how to pretrain the network is difficult, and the best practice often varies among fields and individual tasks.
-Generally, for many computer vision tasks, the trend has been to use pretrained models based on ImageNet~\cite{deng2009imagenet} which, in general, has improved downstream performance~\cite{kornblith2019do, kumar2022surprising}.
+Generally, for many computer vision tasks, the trend has been to use pretrained models based on ImageNet~\cite{deng2009imagenet} which, in general, has improved downstream performance~\cite{kumar2022surprising, kornblith2019do}.
 Nevertheless, it has also been shown that for unsupervised pretraining, better pretraining performance does not always lead to better downstream performance~\cite{alberti2017pitfall}.
 As such it can be difficult to tell what feature extraction methods will perform well on a given task without prior evaluation.